pgjones/quart-db/README.rst

 Quickstart
 ----------

-Quart-DB is used by associating it with an app and a DB (via a URL),
+Quart-DB is used by associating it with an app and a DB (via a URL) and then utilising the ``g.connection`` connection,

 .. code-block:: python

-    from quart import Quart, websocket
+    from quart import g, Quart, websocket
     from quart_db import QuartDB

     app = Quart(__name__)